TV piracy claims heap more pressure on Murdoch empire

 NDS said on Tuesday: "NDS wholly refutes the allegation that Mr Rossi acted illegally on behalf of NDS.
 NDS is not a defendant in the trial in Sicily or any other."

-(This version of the story was corrected to say NDS was awarded legal fees and costs, not damages, in third paragraph from end)

-(Additional reporting by James Grubel and Maggie Lu YueYang in CANBERRA; Editing by Neil Fullick and Erica Billingham)
+(Additional reporting by James Grubel and Maggie Lu YueYang in CANBERRA; Editing by Mark Bendeich and Neil Fullick)